 So we know sleep is necessary for healthy hormones + heart + cognitive functions, so what can we do to maximize the potential for good sleep?
 After taking a serious look at my own sleep situation, I’ve made some investments in items that have personally made a big impact on falling (and staying) asleep.
 Here’s my top 6 investments that have made a noticeable difference with my sleep.

 If you’re currently in the market for a new mattress, here’s my full mattress guide on what to look and look out for when shopping.
-If you can, opt to purchase a mattress that is non-toxic.
+If you can, opt to purchase a mattress that is non-toxic and low in VOC’s.
 Theres plenty of options out there, but Avocado is known quality, non-toxic mattress that meet a variety of certifications that make it ones of the top clean mattresses out on the market.

 Do you notice how pillows get heavier with time?
 As we sleep on them each night, our body sheds hair, skin, and oil that our pillows absorb.
 Over time, dust mites make their way into pillows and feed on our dead cells (yes, this is somewhat horrifying.)
 While dust mites aren’t extremely harmful, they can trigger people with allergies and disrupt a good night’s sleep.
 And if you sleep with pets on your bed, these pillows will also collect particles off of your furry friends.